 Why?
 I'm a good writer.
 I wrote some good books that have touched a lot of readers and I'm very proud of my work.
 But it turns out that I am an exceptional book coach.

 I love the creative process — not just mine, but yours.
 I am a student of how people make things, of how they take nothing and create something, and of why they do it, and why it is so satisfying, and why it involves so much pain, and so much courage.
 I am a devotee of the creative process, and I get as big a kick out of coaching and guiding and inspiring you as I do out of doing it myself.

-My private-coaching clients have landed top New York agents, and had books published by Scribner, Simon & Schuster, Norton, Ten Speed and Hachette, among others.
+My private-coaching clients have landed top New York agents, and snagged 5- and 6-figure deals from publishes such as Scribner, Simon & Schuster, Norton, Ten Speed and Hachette, among others.
 Here are some of my clients books:

 The goal was to bring my book coaching systems and strategies to a wider audience.
 We currently have 25 book coaches on our team and just launched a book coach training and certification program.